 I must have been about fifteen or sixteen years of age when I grew more and more aware of the fact that there had to be more to life.
 I didn’t have a clue what it was, but I was certain that I was going to find out – I had to!

-During my quest to find the meaning of life, I tried to make the world a better place, sought fulfillment in relationships, and tried all different kinds of drugs.
-I ended up as a love, peace, and happiness hippy.
+During my quest to find the meaning of life, I tried to make the world a better place, sought fulfilment in relationships, and tried all different kinds of drugs.
+I ended up as a lov, peace, and happiness hippy.
 At that time, I thought drugs would help me escape the madness and emptiness of life.

 Then at the age of eighteen, God decided to save me – that was just after I had gotten back from spending a year as an exchange student in the U.S. I happened to run into an old buddy of mine and wanted to go do drugs with him.
 He said he didn’t do that anymore, which was really a surprise to me.
 At first he didn’t want to tell me what this whole thing was all about, but after a while he “confessed” that he had become a Christian.
 I laughed.
 But I wanted to know more, so I questioned him about what he meant by that.
 At first I thought I would just make fun of him; ‘I mean come on, who wants to be a Christian?’ was my attitude.